powsybl/powsybl.github.io/docs/installation/java-library.md

 This module provides a GUI to manage objects related to the security analyses.

 **powsybl-gse-spi** *(Powsybl developer)*
-This module provides a SPI to extend and customize the GSE, creating your own plugins.
+This module provides an SPI to extend and customize the GSE, creating your own plugins.